Mount St. Helens Climbing Permit

 Mount St. Helens is a popular climb for both beginner and experienced mountaineers.
 Although strenuous, Mount St. Helens is considered a non-technical climb and is suitable for people in good physical condition who are comfortable scrambling on steep, rugged terrain.

 Climbing permits are required year round on Mount St. Helens.
-A Climbing Permit allows an individual or group (max size limit of 12) to be in or upon the area defined as the Mount St. Helens Closure Area #2 (PDF) during the 24 hour period designated by the permit.
+A Climbing Permit allows an individual or group (max size limit of 12) to be in or upon the closure area during the 24 hour period designated by the permit.

 To reduce crowding and protect natural features, the number of climbers per day on Mount St. Helens is subject to a quota from April 1 to October 31.